 The first radio stations in our market, Philadelphia, had to find the way; the direction in which broadcasting would travel.

 However, the government's Radio Service Bulletin number 62, dated June 1, 1922 lists WCAU as a new station broadcasting news and concerts.
-This leads us to believe that WCAU may have been on the air before the believed date of May 30th.
-The station was originally owned by the Philadelphia Radiophone Company, and was located at 1936 Market Street in Philadelphia.
-Their frequency was 360 meters or 833 kilohertz.
+This leads us to suspect that WCAU may have been on the air before the believed date of May 30th.
+The station was originally owned by the Philadelphia Radiophone Company, and the studio, office and transmitter were located at 1936 Market Street in Philadelphia.
+Their frequency was 360 meters or 833 kilohertz and the station broadcast with 250 watts.
 They were the 251st licensed radio station in the United States.

 Our research has also determined that WCAU scheduled the dedication of its "new" City Line Avenue building on May 27, 1952.
 At that time, they referred to it as the station's "30th birthday."
 However, since Bill Paley, chairman of CBS was there, the birthdate may have been approximated for convenience.